dsolstad/nahmii2csv/README.md

 # nahmii2csv.py

-Outputs transactions from Nahmii mainnet to CSV
+Parses swaps and liquidity mining from explorer.nahmii.io and converts it to CSV, especially formatted for kryptosekken.no for tax calculations.